fdahle/ExcelArt/README.md

 ![example for conversion](https://github.com/fdahle/ExcelArt/blob/main/example.PNG?raw=true)

 (On the left you can see the original image, on the right you can see the image as an excel sheet.
-Not that the right image is created by colouring the single excel cells, not just by adding the picture)
+Note that the right image is created by colouring the single excel cells, not just by adding the picture)

 ## How to use it